Skip to main content

 Cortisol the Stress Signal

 Cortisol, produced by the adrenal glands in response to stress, is designed for short-term survival.
 It elevates blood sugar by stimulating the liver to produce glucose, ensuring your muscles have immediate energy for a “fight or flight” response.
-In a state of chronic stress, levels remain persistently high.
+In a state of chronic stress, cortisol levels remain persistently high.

 This constant signal to increase blood sugar directly opposes insulin’s mission to lower it.
 The body’s cells, bombarded with cortisol’s urgent message, become less responsive to insulin’s signal to store glucose.
 This dynamic forces the pancreas to work harder, secreting more insulin to manage the glucose load.
 Furthermore, elevated cortisol promotes the storage of visceral adipose tissue, the deep abdominal fat that is itself a metabolically active organ, releasing inflammatory substances that further degrade insulin sensitivity.